 Hello!

-I am a senior journalism student at Bethel University in St. Paul, Minnesota.
+Amanda Holmberg is a senior journalism student at Bethel University in St. Paul, Minnesota and will be graduating in May of 2025.

-I love using creativity to tell compelling stories through words, photos and videos.
-My hope is to produce honest stories that connect people to their community around them.
+She loves using creativity to tell compelling stories through words, photos and videos.
+Her hope is to produce honest stories that connect people to their community around them.

-Aside from creating, I love playing hockey, watching clouds and learning about outer space.
+Aside from creating, she loves playing hockey, watching clouds and learning about outer space.

-This past summer, I had the privilege of expanding my experience as a Press Intern at Press Publications (St. Paul, MN) and as a storytelling Intern at ECHO (Fort Myers, FL).
+In summer 2024, Amanda had the privilege of expanding her experience as a press intern at Press Publications (St. Paul, MN) and as a storytelling intern at ECHO (Fort Myers, FL).

-Below you will find some of my recent work.
+Below you will find some of her recent work.

 My Work